 Electrical Engineering PhD PhD

-A Doctor of Philosophy (PhD) is the highest educational degree, and explores problem solving through extensive research.
-As an R1 research university ranked in the top 3% of universities worldwide by the Center for World University Rankings, UWM is a premier place with which to pursue your electrical engineering PhD.
+A Doctor of Philosophy (PhD) is the highest academic degree, built on deep problem solving through extensive research.
+As an R1 research university ranked among the top 3% worldwide by the Center for World University Rankings, UWM offers an exceptional environment in which to pursue your electrical engineering PhD.

 Program Type